|

 Are they Abraham’s descendents?

-servants of Christ (I am out of my mind talking like this)?
+Are they servants of Christ (I am out of my mind talking like

-the important claims that the false apostles make, Paul can match.
+Note that the important claims that the false apostles make, Paul

 Also note that the false apostles claim to be “servants of